On a property of $2$-connected graphs and Dirac's Theorem: Introduction

 (a) $P_1$ and $P_2$ are internally disjoint, and $\quad$ (b) each of $P_1$ and $P_2$ is aligned with $P$. \end{lemma}

 We then use this lemma to give a somewhat shorter and logically simpler proof of Theorem~\ref{dirt}.

+{\bf Remark 1.} The authors~\cite{KLM} used Lemma 5 to prove an analog of Theorem 4 for Berge cycles in $r$-uniform 2-connected hypergraphs.

-{\bf Remark 1.} Douglas West pointed out how to easily derive Lemma~\ref{ndirl2} from Lemma~\ref{dirl2}.
+{\bf Remark 2.} Douglas West pointed out how to easily derive Lemma~\ref{ndirl2} from Lemma~\ref{dirl2}.
 We still present the full proof in order to show a shorter proof from scratch for Theorem~\ref{dirt}.

-{\bf Remark 2.} The straightforward generalization of Lemma~\ref{ndirl2} or Lemma~\ref{dirl2} to $k$-connected graphs is not true.
-The $3$-connected graph in Fig.~\ref{construction1} with $P=x,v_1,w_1,w_2,v_2,v_3,w_3,y$ does not have $3$ internally disjoint $x,y$-paths each of which is aligned with $P$.
-But it would be interesting to find how many $x,y$-paths aligned with $P$ one can provide among the $k$ $x,y$-paths in a $k$-connected graph guaranteed by Menger's Theorem.
+{\bf Remark 3.} The straightforward generalization of Lemma~\ref{ndirl2} or Lemma~\ref{dirl2} to $k$-connected graphs is not true.
+In fact, for {\em each} positive integer $k$, there exists a $k$-connected graph $G$ and an $x,y$-path $P$ such that $G$ has no $3$ $x,y$-paths aligned with $P$.